 Both stores require you to fill out several forms and submit your app for review.
 You should know, the App Store is considered to be much stricter with the applications it allows onto its marketplace.
 So, you might face difficulties if your iOS-based tool isn’t up to the highest standards.

-Once your app is finally live and users are steadily downloading it — it’s time to get your analytical hat on and monitor performance.
-Don’t underestimate this step, it may take more time than to develop an app itself and it should be managed continually.
+Once your app is finally live and users are steadily downloading it, it’s time to get your analytical hat on and monitor performance.
+Don’t underestimate this stage.
+It may take more time than to create a mobile app itself, and it should be managed continually.

 Some of the most important KPIs you should look at are: